jonaseberle/xplane-plugin-wingtoggler/xlua-wingtoggler/scripts/wingtoggler/README.md

 Then we take the airfoil data from `detents`.`...`.`segments`, possibly interpolate between detents it if we are in `sourceModes.INTERPOLATE` and apply it to the target wings.

-Configuration: Set `SET_AFL_settings` (see below).
+Configuration: See `SET_AFL_settings` below.

-Limitations: The wings we work on as sources or targets needs to
+Limitations: The wings we work on as sources or targets need to
-* only have 1 Re number in the airfoil
+* only have 1 Re number variant in the airfoil (or you risk that the others are not updated, maybe they are also deleted.
+Nobody knows.
+Here be dragons.)
-* not use the tip airfoil (only root/mid are possible)
+* not use the tip airfoil (only root/mid are possible) - a workaround might be to select "use midfoil inboard: 1.0" in Plane Maker but this has not been tested well yet.

 These limitations come from what is exposed in the DataRefs.